vermiceli/nes-contra-us/README.md

  * extracts necessary data from `baserom.nes` into `src/assets`
  * assemble each bank .asm file into a .o file
  * assemble constants.asm and ines_header into .o files
- * link all output .o files into a single .nes rom file
+ * link all output .o files into a single .nes ROM file

 The build scripts all utilize [cc65 compiler suite](https://cc65.github.io/) to assemble and link the 6502 assembly files.
 The asset data is pulled from